freebee9/reddit-multi-code-decoder-userscript/README.md

 - **Real-time Translation**: Converts binary code to readable ASCII text
 - **Smart Filtering**: Only shows translations for valid, meaningful text
 - **Google Search Integration**: One-click search button for translated text
+- **Text Selection Search**: Select any text in comments and get a popup to search it on Google (dismiss by clicking elsewhere on the page)
 - **Cross-Platform**: Works on both new Reddit and old Reddit
 - **Dynamic Loading**: Handles lazy-loaded comments and expansions
 - **Performance Optimized**: Minimal impact on browsing experience